avalanche-foundation/ACPs/ACPs/108-evm-event-importing/README.md

 #### Methods

 Imports the EVM event uniquely identified by the source blockchain ID, block header, transaction index, and log index.

-The event data is provided in the `receiptProof`, which must be a valid Merkle proof of the receipt for the given `txIndex` against the receipt root of the `blockHeader`.
+The `blockHeader` must be validated to match the authenticated block hash from the `sourceBlockchainID`.
+The specification for EVM block headers can be found [here](https://github.com/ava-labs/subnet-evm/blob/master/core/types/block.go#L73).

+The `txIndex` identifies the key of receipts trie of the given block header that the `receiptProof` must prove inclusion of.
+The value obtained by verifying the `receiptProof` for that key is the encoded transaction receipt.
+The specification for EVM transaction receipts can be found [here](https://github.com/ava-labs/subnet-evm/blob/master/core/types/receipt.go#L62).

+The `logIndex` identidies which event log from the given transaction receipt is to be imported.

 Must emit an `EventImported` event upon success.
-Should validate that the `blockHeader` matches an authenticated block hash from the `sourceBlockchainID`.

 ```solidity
 function importEvent(
     bytes32 sourceBlockchainID,